probonopd/Launchpad95/web/index.md

 Most of the scene buttons have alternate functions when you hold them long (0.5 sec):
-- undo: a long press will perform a redo !
+- undo: a long press will perform a redo!
 - stop: a long press will DELETE currently selected clip.
-No worries this is undoable !
+No worries this is undoable!
 - solo: a long press on solo will enable/disable the selected track.
 - arm: holding arm for more than 0.5 seconds will toggle live's metronome.
 A very long press (2 sec) will alternate between auto arm of